-There is two types of port are being used in a transport layer, the source ports, and destination ports.
-The source ports are related to the originating application on the local host.
-The destination ports are related to the destination application on the remote host.
+There are two types of the ports used in a transport layer, the source ports, and destination ports.
+The source ports related to the originating application on the local host.
+The destination ports related to the destination application on the remote host.

-The client attaches a destination port number in the segment to inform the destination server what service is being requested, For example, when a client specifies port 21 in the destination port, the server that receives the message knows that FTP services are being requested.
+The client can attach a destination port number in the segment to tell the destination server about requested service.
+For example, when a client specifies port 21 in the destination port, the server receives the message telling requested service is FTP.
 A server can offer more than one service simultaneously such as FTP services on port 21 and web services on port 80 at the same time.
 The figure below illustrates both requests at the same time.

-Both source and destination ports are placed within the segment and then the segments are encapsulated within an IP packet.
-The IP packet contains both the source and destination IP addresses.
+Both source and destination ports placed within the segment and then the segments encapsulated within an IP packet.
+The IP packet has both the source and destination IP addresses.
 The combination of the source IP address and source port number, or the destination IP address and destination port number is known as a socket.
-The socket is used to recognize the server and service being requested by the user.
+We can use the socket to recognize the server and service requested the user.
 A user socket might look like this, with 1124 representing the source port number: 192.168.10.200:1124 and the socket on a web server might be: 192.168.10.50:80

 Together, these two sockets combine to form a socket pair: 192.168.10.200:1124, 192.168.10.50:80.
 The Figure below illustrates the connection and socket of web and FTP ports.

-The sockets are enabled multiple processes, running on a client, to differentiate themselves from each other, and multiple connections to a server process to be differentiated from each other.
+The sockets enabled multiple processes, running on a client, to differentiate themselves from each other, and multiple connections to a server process to differentiate from each other.
 The source port number used as a return address for the requesting application.
-The transport layer keeps a track record of this port and the application that initiated the request so that when a reply is returned, it can be forwarded to the right application.
+The transport layer keeps a track record of this port and the application that initiated the request so that when a reply returned, it can be forwarded to the right application.

 Ports Number Groups